 27/27A: Macclesfield – Knutsford

-This useful rural service is operated by High Peak Buses during the daytime from Monday to Saturday; following service cuts in 2011, there are no Sunday or bank holiday services any more.
+This useful rural service is operated during the daytime from Monday to Saturday; following service cuts in 2011, there are no Sunday or bank holiday services any more.
 Now operated by Springfield Bus & Coach after periods with BakerBus, High Peak and GHA Coaches, the frequency now is two hourly in the main.
 There was a time when it was hourly but public spending cuts and a business failure have seen the end of those happier days.

 29: Easingwold – Linton on Ouse – York